Trout Fishing in America (duo): 2000s

 The children's album inFINity followed in 2001.
 This accounted for the duo's first Grammy Award nomination, in the category of Best Musical Album for Children, at the 44th Grammy Awards in 2002.
 In addition, the American Library Association named it a Notable Children's Recording.
 Ronnie D. Lankford Jr. of Allmusic described the album as "fun music for kids and adults".
 2003's It's a Puzzle was also a children's album.
 At the time of its release, Sony Hocklander of The Springfield News-Leader noted the popularity of children's albums such as Kenny Loggins' Return to Pooh Corner and Jerry Garcia and David Grisman's Not for Kids Only, and thought that Trout Fishing in America's music would appeal to fans of those albums.
 The title track featured a number of tongue twisters, while Grimwood's wife Beth co-wrote the track "Why I Pack My Lunch".

 This was followed a year later by an album of Christmas music titled Merry Fishes to All.
 Reviewing this album for AllMusic, Lankford praised the duo for writing original content instead of covering traditional Christmas songs, while also finding influences of reggae and jazz music in the arrangements.
 At the time of its release, Trout Fishing in America were playing over 100 shows a year.
 In 2006 they released another live album titled My Best Day, which was also issued on DVD as a video album.
 By this point, Fred Bogert had taken over as their producer.
 He occasionally joined them as a backing musician, playing guitar, mandolin, and cornet.
 Bogert also contributed to the recordings of My Best Day.
 Both Merry Fishes to All and My Best Day were nominated for a Grammy Award for Best Musical Album for Children.
-In 2007, Trout Fishing in America released a five-song extended play titled Who Knows What We Might Do, which at the time was available exclusively through their website or at concerts.
+In 2007, Trout Fishing in America released a five-song extended play titled Who Knows What We Might Do, which was available exclusively through their website or at concerts.
 In 2008, Trout Fishing in America released another album titled Big Round World.
 Musicians from the Louisiana-based dance group Bamboula 2000 contributed to this project.
-The duo promoted this album with a concert at Red River Revel, an annual music festival in Shreveport, Louisiana.
+The duo promoted the album with a concert at Red River Revel, an annual music festival in Shreveport, Louisiana.
 It accounted for their fourth and final Grammy Award nomination, again in the category of Best Musical Album for Children.
 In addition, it topped National Public Radio's 2008 list "The Year in Music for Kids", an annual compilation of recommended children's albums by that organization.
-After a number of children's albums, they returned to folk rock with 2010's Lookin' at Lucky.
-This was their first "adult" album since Closer to the Truth eleven years prior.
-Jonathan Takiff of the Philadelphia Daily News rated the album "B+", as he thought its songs would appeal to people who found humor in growing older.